Subscribe to Updates

 An important tip to know about mouthwash use in children

 Whether you choose mouthwash or skip them, these rinses should be avoided in children under 6 years old.
-Since gastroesophageal reflux due to immaturity of anti-reflux function is common among children, they tend to swallow large amounts of these rinses, and toxicity of the substances cause vomiting in them.
+Gastroesophageal reflux due to immaturity of anti-reflux function is common among children.
+And they tend to swallow large amounts of these rinses, so toxicity of the substances can cause vomiting in them.

 Kidodent mouthwash

-After reading the tips on using mouthwash and the benefits for oral health, you are now ready for choosing a brand of mouthwash that fits your oral-care buying list.
+After reading the tips on using mouthwash and the benefits for oral health, you are now ready to choose a brand of mouthwash that fits your oral-care buying list.

 Kidodent Mouthwash satisfies your desire and has established itself as a major brand among oral care products.
-Kidodent Mouthwash benefits from three ingredients that make it a comprehensive and safe brand of mouthwash.
+Kidodent benefits from three ingredients that make it a comprehensive and safe brand.
 The first ingredient is xylitol, which will inhibit decay-causing bacteria in the mouth.
-Kidodent Mouthwash has an important and unavoidable decay-prevention ingredient.
+Kidodent mouthrinse has an important and unavoidable decay-prevention ingredient.
 Yes, you guessed it right!
 It is sodium fluoride.
 Sodium fluoride in Kidodent Mouthwash provides a fighting feature against tooth decay and offers much healthier decay-free teeth.

 The last ingredient is triclosan.
 You definitely want a mouthwash to have anti-bacterial capabilities and act as a disinfecting rinse to wash away these microorganisms.
-Triclosan makes Kidodent Mouthwash a brand of anti-bacterial and anti-fungal mouthwash.
+Triclosan makes Kidodent Mouthwash a brand of anti-bacterial and anti-fungal oral rinse.

 Conclusion